pluralsight/guides-cms/README.md

     - `git remote add heroku git@heroku.com:<name>.git where <name> is the name of your heroku app from step 1.
 3. Setup heroku config
-    - See example_config.py for an example.
-You should create a new file similar to example_config.py named config.py.
+    - See example_config.py for a listing of the environment variables that must be setup in your heroku config.
+    - You can set heroku config variables with the following syntax:
         - `heroku config:set APP_SETTINGS=config.ProductionConfig`
         - Or something like the following if you have multiple remotes for heroku
         - `heroku config:set APP_SETTINGS=config.ProductionConfig --remote pro`
         - `heroku config:set APP_SETTINGS=config.StagingConfig --remote stage`
 4. Deploy changes
     -`git push heroku master`
     - Or something like the following if you have multiple remotes for heroku